 The goal of the Rudolf Steiner High School athletic program is to challenge each student to be the best he or she can be.
-Participating students should experience enjoyment as well as challenges in their sport.
-A vital component of the program is the expectation to succeed.
-The community, school, personnel, coaches and athletes all strive to excel.
+Knowledgeable coaches vigorously teach the fundamental skills and strategies of each sport.
+A vital component of the program is the expectation to succeed, and the community, school, personnel, coaches and athletes all strive to excel.
 However, the program does not take a “win at all costs” approach.
-A healthy, competitive attitude is the goal for each student.
-Knowledgeable coaches vigorously teach the fundamental skills and strategies of each sport.
-Teamwork and peer support are integral to the athletic program.
+A healthy, competitive attitude is the goal for each student, and teamwork and peer support are integral to the athletic program.
 Rudolf Steiner High School is proud to be a “no-cut” Athletic Department.
 We believe that our “no-cut” policy aligns with our department philosophy about the benefits of participation in interscholastic athletics.

 Being an athlete on a high school team requires dedication of time and energy.
 Learning to make a commitment to oneself and teammates is invaluable in a young person’s development.
 An athlete who never gives up, keeps trying and pushes toward achieving their personal best learns that true success is attained when a person is persistent in their thoughts, feelings and actions.
 Rudolf Steiner Storm teams exhibit exemplary sportsmanship and attitude, which have made a positive impact with opposing teams, officials and fans.